mattjstrauss/stitch-ui-project/README.md

+# Stitch Wireframe Prototype
-# Wireframe prototype based off my basic HTML starter project with Sass and Gulp.js
+This is based off my basic HTML starter project with Sass and Gulp.js

 ## Notes & Highlights
 1. Built with a BEM philosophy to scale with helper classes used as seen fit for sizing, spacing, layout and overall appearance
 2. SVG's used to display data as a level that can scale